ARE WE UNDER ANY LAW? (BY MARK OVERTON)

 I started this article by asking, “Why not?”
 Temptation can hit you suddenly and strongly, and you need a quick and strong defense against it.
 You can respond, “I refuse to wreck my future!”, while keeping the verses above in mind.
-The first three of those verses say that sin will put us in hell.
+The first four of those verses say that sin will put us in hell.
 The popular lies all have one logical conclusion: Sin won’t bring you pain.
 This common feature of those lies tells us that they are demonic.
 Satan is trying to destroy the Christian Church by removing its resistance to sin, thus causing Christians to sin, knowing they will be disqualified and punished, posing no danger to Satan’s rule.

 Rule-book.
 Obey the written laws.
 Your salvation starts with obeying the rules.
 As Jesus said, “Keep the commandments” (Matthew 19:17).
 If you have been worldly, and have recently repented and started serving God, you don’t know God’s moral laws, because nobody taught them to you.
 And our conscience is incomplete.
 For example, the consciences of most people do not warn them against fornication.
 So you must learn the written laws and obey them.
 They are contained in the Ten Commandments, and in other Old Testament passages mentioned above.
 In addition, Jesus broadened them in the Sermon on the Mount (Matthew 5), and the apostles expounded on them in their epistles.
 For example, the apostle Paul says this about sex outside of marriage: “But fornication and all uncleanness or covetousness, let it not even be named among you” (Ephesians 5:3).
 Galatians 5:19-21 is a good summary of God’s moral laws.
 Revelation 21:8 (quoted in the list above) lists eight behaviors that will put you in hell.
 These are eight constraints with a severe penalty, making them laws.
 Don’t forget that grace is available to help you, so ask God for help in keeping His laws.
 The apostle Peter says, “And so we have the prophetic word confirmed, which you do well to heed as a light that shines in a dark place, until the day dawns and the morning star rises in your hearts” (II Peter 1:19).
 Peter is saying that you must obey the rule-book until the nature of Jesus has grown in you.